-Eggplant Parmesan is one of the most famous and loved recipes of the Italian cuisine.
+Eggplant Parmesan or eggplant parmigiana is one of the most famous and loved recipes of the Italian cuisine.

 Today I want to show you the recipe for Sicilian style eggplant parmesan.

 Sicilian style eggplant parmesan has two characteristics that differentiate it from other versions:

 - The eggplants are fried “in purity”, that is, without dipping them in egg, flour or breadcrumbs.

 It is important, however, that they are salted for at least an hour.